Phylum: Basidiomycota

 Mycena pura, the Lilac Bonnet (also referred to as the Lilac Bellcap), contains a small amount of the poison muscarine; therefore it should not be eaten.
+Like many other species in the genus Mycena, the Lilac Bonnet is reported to be bioluminescent, emitting a weak green light (wavelength in the region of of 520 to 530 nanometres).
 This is a common species in both deciduous and coniferous woodland, but it also occurs in some grassland sites.

-Despite its common name the lilac coloration of this mushroom cannot be relied upon for identification: bright-yellow and whitish forms are quite common, and occasionally specimens are reported with pale blue caps.
+Despite its common name the lilac coloration of this mushroom cannot be relied upon for identification: bright-yellow and white forms are quite common, and caps may even be blue.

 ![]() |